The travel blogging community reminds me a lot of the swing dancing community back in my hometown.

 Here are five reasons why the travel blogging community rocks:

-- Everyone is supportive.
+- (Nearly) everyone is supportive.
 Have a new blog post or Facebook page?
 More likely than not someone else from the travel community will Tweet it, Stumble it, or leave you their two cents in a comment.
 Travel bloggers are very reciprocal when it comes to things like follows on Twitter and comments on blogs, and can make you feel welcome right away.
-Once you’ve settled in, they’ll probably even console you when you’ve had a bad day or a rough travel experience.
+Once you've settled in, they'll probably even console you when you've had a bad day or a rough travel experience.
 Travel bloggers get around, and many truly can relate to just about any crazy experience you throw at them.
-And, even if they can’t, they’ll probably still send their sympathies your way.
+And, even if they can't, they'll probably still send their sympathies your way.

 - People are willing to share what they know.
 Like I just said, travel bloggers are a smart, well-traveled bunch.
 If you're heading to a new destination or just have a question, throwing up a quick Tweet or blog post will likely net you some great suggestions.
 Travel bloggers in general are eager to share what they know, even if it's about their favorite best-kept secret in a destination, or tips on how to get great deals or amazing accommodation.